talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             - I will be using the numCourses value for that student to extract the courses that that student will be doing as it will be quicker than iterating through all 10 columns and checking if the cell value is non-empty/non-NaN
     - SEE src/main/resources/Readme.md
- 9. Running the UniTime's Student Sectioning CPSolver
+ 9. Running the UniTime's Student Sectioning CPSolver (on the CAES-2020-Sem1-Wvl problem instance)
     - Tried running from command line first (using the execution command on the UniTime website) and was playing around with the command to get the file paths right
         - The execution command on the UniTime website has the java jar file to run called 'studentsct-1.3.jar' but there doesn't exist such a file (and the output was giving an error about that file not being found) - we're only given the cpsolver jar file that contains everything.